openharmony/docs/en/application-dev/reference/apis/js-apis-privacyManager.md

 stopUsingPermission(tokenID: number, permissionName: string): Promise&lt;void&gt;

-Stops recording the permission usage event.
-This API is called by a system service and uses a promise to return the result. **startUsingPermission** and **stopUsingPermission** are used in pairs.
+Stops using a permission.
+This API is called by a system application and uses a promise to return the result. **startUsingPermission** and **stopUsingPermission** are used in pairs.
+This API uses a promise to return the result.

 **Required permissions**: ohos.permission.PERMISSION_USED_STATS (available only to system applications)